 Kotlin the New Official language of Android

 While the syntax is not compatible with Java, Kotlin is designed to inter-operate with Java code and is reliant on Java code from the existing Java Class Library, such as the collections framework.
-As of Android Studio 3.0 (Beta version) Kotlin is a fully supported programming language on Android and lets the user choose between targeting Java 6 or Java 8 compatible byte-code.
+As of Android Studio 3.0 (Beta version), Kotlin is a fully supported programming language on Android and lets the user choose between targeting Java 6 or Java 8 compatible byte-code.

-Kotlin came as a breath of fresh air in Android development ecosystem to make “Android development faster and more fun.
+Kotlin came as a breath of fresh air in the Android development ecosystem to make “Android development faster and more fun.
 But, what about the numbers?
 How many developers are making a shift to Kotlin?
 Let’s find out.

 Why do we need a new language when Java already existed?

 Kotlin is derived from the java language and inherits its advantage and overcomes its limitations.
-Overcoming the drawbacks of old language has become advantage of the new language.
+Overcoming the drawbacks of old language has become the advantage of the new language.
 There are some advantages of Kotlin over Java.